What is the Interactive Highway Safety Design Model? (IHSDM)

-IHSDM marshals available knowledge about the safety and operational effects of geometric design into a more useful and usable form for highway project developers, allowing more explicit and quantitative consideration of the safety and operational implications of geometric design decisions throughout the highway design process.
-It is more useful, because it compiles available knowledge into a single source and applies it to project-specific analyses.
-It is more usable, because it works in the same computer environment as and can import geometry data from highway geometric design software.
+IHSDM organizes available knowledge about the safety and operational effects of geometric design into a more useful and usable form for highway project developers, allowing more explicit and quantitative consideration of the safety and operational implications of geometric design decisions throughout the highway design process.
+It is more useful because it compiles available knowledge into a single source and applies it to project-specific analyses.
+It is more usable because it works in the same computer environment as and can import geometry data from highway geometric design software.

 How would using IHSDM benefit a highway agency?

 IHSDM expedites the evaluation of existing and proposed designs relative to design policy and with respect to safety.
 IHSDM results help project developers make design decisions that improve the expected safety performance of final designs, and help project planners, designers, and reviewers justify and defend geometric design decisions.